MLZ is a cooperation between:

 PGAA as a method

 Prompt Gamma Activation Analysis was recommended by Heinz Maier-Leibnitz in 1963.
-He immediately recognised the importance of low spectral background which is still the most important step in the instrument development.
-The first PGAA experiments were performed by Henkelmann and Born at FRM and ILL, Grenoble in 1968.
+He immediately recognised the importance of low spectral background, which is still the most important step in the instrument development.
+Henkelmann and Born performed the first PGAA experiments at FRM and ILL, Grenoble in 1968.
 FRM II also established a PGAA facility to offer elemental analysis for different fields of science.

 In principle, all the chemical elements can be analysed with PGAA.
-The analytical sensitivity of the method mainly depends on the neutron capture cross section of the elements which typically varies in the millibarn-kilobarn range.
-Certain elements can be determined only as major components (such as O, C, Be, Bi), some as trace elements (B, Cd, rare-earths) with detection limits down to nanograms, while most elements can be analysed in the microgram range.
-The major advantage of the method is its capability in the analysis of light elements.
+The analytical sensitivity of the method mainly depends on the neutron capture cross-section of the elements, which typically varies in the millibarn-kilobarn range.
+Certain elements can be determined only as major components (such as O, C, Be, Bi), some as trace elements (B, Cd, rare earths) with detection limits down to nanograms, while most elements can be analysed in the microgram range.
+The major advantage of the method is its capability to analyse light elements.
 It has a unique sensitivity for hydrogen or boron, which can be determined in the ppm and ppb level, respectively.

 Dynamic range

 Gamma spectra have an inherent dynamic range, i.e. the smallest detectable peaks have an area of 10 – 100 counts.
-However, the area of the same peaks have a practical upper limit, too, which is about six orders of magnitude higher, than the smallest detectable area.
-Hence, the elements detectable on the ng level can be determined up to mg level, i.e. as minor elements, and never major components, in much higher quantities than a milligram, because the peaks of the sensitive element alone will mask those from all other elements.
+However, the area of the same peaks has a practical upper limit, too, which is about six orders of magnitude higher than the smallest detectable area.
+Hence, the elements detectable on the ng level can be determined up to mg level, i.e. as minor elements, and never major components, in much higher quantities than a milligram because the peaks of the sensitive element alone will mask those from all other elements.

 approximate detection limits NAA approximate detection limits NAA The approximate detection limits of the chemical elements assuming a typical environmental sample under usual measuring conditions using in-beam NAA.